 You’ll need to think about several factors, including:

-- How many fish you want to have
+- How many fish do you want to have

 - How big each fish will get